Mariners’ event will celebrate women in sports and acknowledge past, present and future challenges

 Led by moderator Angie Mentink of ROOT Sports, this year’s panel includes:

-- Amanda Lee, Mariners minor league athletic trainer
+- Amanda Lee, Mariners minor-league athletic trainer

 - Jessamyn McIntyre, 710 ESPN Producer, Major League Rugby sideline reporter